NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inventory_system/inv_inventory_items.md

 You can customize item behavior further by subclassing `NinjaInventoryItem` and assigning the new class in the Item Data Asset’s `ItemInstanceClass` property.

+When added to an inventory, items have a **registration process**, that can inform where in the initialization an item currently is.
+Possible values are:

+- **Accepted**: The item was accepted and will be processed by the inventory.
+- **Fragments Initialized**: Fragments will initialize and prepare their initial memories.
+- **Fragments Activated**: Fragments have been initialized and executed any activation logic.